kmaltcev/kmaltcev/README.md

 ### Hi, I'm Kostya! 👋

-*Software Engineer at Braude College, Israel*
+*NOC Engineer at Dynamic Yield & Software Engineering Student at Braude College, Israel*

 Since I remember, I was passionate about technologies.
 When I was 18, I decided to step into Computer Science.
 It's been a long way, but finally, I'm finishing my Bachelor's degree.